-The internationally recognized standard in quality management DIN EN ISO 9001:2015 is part of the series of standards 9000 ff.
+The internationally recognized standard in quality management DIN EN ISO 9001:2015 is part of the standard series 9000 ff.

-Based on the explanations of the basics and terms in 9000, ISO 9001 defines the minimum requirements for quality management.
-It is also specified that a quality management system should be subject to a continuous improvement process.
+Based on the explanations of the basic principles and terms in 9000, ISO 9001 defines the minimum requirements for quality management.
+It is also described that a quality management should be subject to a continuous improvement process.

-The introduction of a quality management is the decision of a company or organisation to orientate itself on the customer.
-ISO 9001 provides a framework within which a company or organisation can be guided.
+The introduction of a quality management system is the decision of a company or organization to focus on the customer.
+ISO 9001 provides a framework for a company or organization to follow.

-The standard is so general that it can be used by all companies (e.g. service providers) and all other organisations (e.g. non-profit organisations).
-This is made possible, among other things, by excluding points from Chapter 7 (product implementation) of the standard.
+The standard is so general that it can be used for all companies (e.g. service providers) and all other organizations (e.g. non-profit organizations).
+This is made possible, among other things, by the fact that points from chapter 7 (product realization) of the standard can be excluded.

 Certification according to ISO 9001 is possible.
 The certificate is limited in time.
 The first certificate is valid for 12 months.
-Afterwards there are two surveillance audits.
-These extend the certificate by one year at a time.
-A recertification audit is then required.
+After that, there are two surveillance audits.
+These extend the certificate for one year at a time.
+After that, a recertification audit is necessary.

 During the initial certification and the recertification audit, the entire quality management system is audited.
-During the audits for monitoring only parts of it.
+In the surveillance audits, only parts of it are audited.